Ryan McMahon Player Props: Rockies vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff ranks 27th in MLB with a collective 7.6 strikeouts per nine innings.
+- The Guardians pitching staff is 28th in MLB with a collective 7.6 strikeouts per nine innings.

-- The Guardians' 4.06 team ERA ranks 12th across all league pitching staffs.
+- The Guardians have a 4.10 team ERA that ranks 12th across all MLB pitching staffs.

-- Guardians pitchers combine to give up the ninth-fewest home runs in baseball (22 total, one per game).
+- Guardians pitchers combine to allow 23 home runs (one per game), the eighth-fewest in baseball.

-- Battenfield (0-1) gets the start for the Guardians, his third of the season.
+- Bibee starts for the first time this season for the Guardians.

-- His last appearance came out of the bullpen on Monday when the right-hander tossed 2/3 innings against the Colorado Rockies while giving up hits.
+- The righty is making his MLB debut.
+He's 24 years old.

 © 2023 Data Skrive.
 All rights reserved.